-The film and the original book have a very dedicated fanbase in the LGBT community.
+The film and the original book have a very dedicated fanbase in the LGBTQ community.
 This is especially true in the west, where they gained a cult following in the gay community.
 Most of the backlash toward Mei's gender flip in the CGI series comes from gay fans due to Unfortunate Implications with Mei and Gabu's interactions and relationship in the animated series compared to the film.

 Mei:Ive been thinking of something the whole time weve been in this blizzard.
 Life eventually ends.
 But that doesnt mean that the fact that we met, or the time we spent together, will disappear.
 Right?

 Designated Villain: While they don't seem like a very nice bunch in general, the wolves are still primarily portrayed as villains for doing what wolves do: eating meat to survive.
 Though they may have crossed the line when they decided to chase after Gabu and Mei out of spite alone.

 Fridge Brilliance: The climax of the film shares a lot of similarities to the Downer Beginning.
 In both scenes, Mei's mother and Gabu are fighting an entire wolf pack to protect Mei, they both fight Giro, Gabu at one point lands in the exact same position Mei's mother did after being wounded, and the fight ends with her and Gabu dying or appearing to die.

 Fridge Logic: Where did Mei and Gabu's scarves during their second meeting come from?